 Having acne (or any other irritating skin condition or type of stressed out skin) can be upsetting and stressful.
 As well as the physical side of being prone to acne, it can cause us all kinds of emotional problems as we constantly battle against spots and acne breakouts.

-Acne can cause us to become so upset with our skin, so much so that we can begin to withdraw from social events and become anxious or depressed about our skin.
+Acne is one of the reasons we can become so upset with our skin that we can begin to withdraw from social events and become anxious or depressed about our appearance.

 Trust us, we know.
 Being acne sufferers ourselves, we know what it is it to have skin that lets us down.
 (That’s why we developed our range of skin supporting cleansers and moisturisers featuring plant based, natural ingredients and alkalising silica salts.
 And we know they work, we’re living proof!)

-But until now in this article, we’d be forgiven for just talking about the acne that affects the skin on our faces.
-However, acne can affect other parts of the body, namely the chest and the back, and cause just as must distress and upset.
+Until now, we've just talked about how to treat acne on the face.
+However, face acne isn't the only type - it can affect other parts of the body, namely the chest and the back, and cause just as much distress and upset.

 So for the rest of this article, we’re going to talk about acne on the back and chest - what causes it, the treatment options and how to get rid of acne for good.

-Acne develops where the sebaceous glands, that secrete the oily substance sebum (that we need for keeping our skin well hydrated), are more concentrated - this is the face, chest, shoulders and back.
+Acne develops where the sebaceous glands, the glands that secrete the oily substance sebum (that we need for keeping our skin well hydrated), are more concentrated - namely the face, chest, shoulders and back.

 Acne prone skin on the chest and back can also feel hot to the touch and look red and angry and may feel tender or painful if you touch it.

 Acne on the chest or the back is generally caused by the same factors as the acne that you might also suffer on your face.
 Quite often, body acne develops due to our genetics.
 If one or both of your parents have or have had acne, then you’ll have more chance of also having the condition.
 But most commonly, something else is involved...

 This overproduction of sebum can get trapped in the pores, causing a blockage and trapping dirt, old makeup, dead skin cells, pollution and skin bacteria inside.
 This blockage then leads to the development of the different types of acne spots mentioned above.

-Going through puberty, having your period, being pregnant or going through the perimenopause or the menopause all cause fluctuations in our levels of hormones, including the male androgen hormones.
-This is why you might notice your chest or back acne (or both) getting worse around these times.
+Going through puberty, being stressed, having your period, being pregnant or going through the perimenopause or the menopause all cause fluctuations in our levels of hormones, including the male androgen hormones.
+This is why you might notice your back or chest acne breakouts (or both) getting worse around these times.

-Sweat and friction can also lead to acne, particularly on the back where your pores get clogged easily.
-Exercising and not showering afterwards can lead to pore blockages and acne spots, as can wearing manmade fabrics such as polyester that don’t allow the skin to breathe.
+Sweat and friction can also cause acne, particularly on the back where your pores get clogged easily.
+Exercising and not showering immediately afterwards can clog pores and lead to acne spots, as can wearing manmade fabrics such as polyester that don’t allow the skin to breathe.
 (Opt for natural fabrics such as cotton, linen and hemp instead.)

-Wearing a rucksack or tight fitting clothing can also cause trauma to the skin by friction and lead to the development of acne on the chest and back.
+Wearing a rucksack or tight fitting clothing can also cause trauma to the skin by friction and lead to the development of acne on your back and pimples on your chest.

 Sometimes, long hair can contribute to acne on the chest or back, especially if your hair is oily or you use oils and serums in your hair.
 Aim to keep long hair tied up and away from these areas.

 If you’re doing all of these holistic things to support your skin, and you’re using skin care products that are designed for your type of skin, you may need to go down the medical route to help treat your body acne or folliculitis (a type of infected acne).

 There are certain medications and medicated topical products that can help remove dead skin cells, reduce sebum production and manage outbreaks.

 Benzoyl peroxide is available from pharmacies in the form of lotions and creams.
 Use these with care and only on the affected area as they can dry the skin.
 Skin products that contain retinoids, a derivative of vitamin A can also be effective but again can cause irritation and dryness if overused.
 Antibacterial soaps for the chest and rest of the torso can be helpful for everyday cleansing.

 Sometimes, oral antibiotics can help to kill the common skin bacteria that can lead to acne on the chest or back.
 Some women also find that taking the oral contraceptive pill helps to manage their acne symptoms by helping to regulate hormone levels.